WeiyanXiang/algorithm-study/src/main/java/finance/brainteasers/pigeonhole/hand_shakes.md

 review:
-the point is everyone shakes hand with you! so there is 25 holes and 26 people.
+the point is everyone shakes hand with you! so there are 25 holes and 26 people.